eigerco/polka-storage/.github/pull_request_template.md

 ### Description

-Write an explicit description about what the commit changes, and how you implemented the change.
-The quality of the descriptions directly impacts the quality of the review and because of this - PR’s without proper description will be declined.
+Write an explicit description about what the PR changes, and how you implemented the change.

+The quality of the description directly impacts the quality of the review process for everyone.
+Adding relevant context (i.e. describing the reasons for the change, adding links to relevant documents, etc) to your description ensures that everyone is able to easily gather the context necessary to review your change.

 ### Important points for reviewers